DriverCity/SPARK/docs/requirements/user_stories.md

 1. GEAR informs the ATTENDANT about CAR’s staying time having exceeded the allotted time and offers the ATTENDANT METADATA about the CAR.
 This METADATA would include at least
     * Allotted time
     * Amount of time exceeded.
-2. ATTENDANT fines the CAR and continues patrolling.
+2. ATTENDANT fines the CAR
+3. ATTENDANT has an option to remove the CAR's register number from the register number list view
+4. ATTENDANT continues patrolling.

 ## ATTENDANT: Parking disc outside parking with SPARK 2b
 1. GEAR informs the ATTENDANT that CAR has not exceeded the allotted time
+2. ATTENDANT has an option to remove the CAR's register number from the register number list view
-2. ATTENDANT continues patrolling.
+3. ATTENDANT continues patrolling.